-Let’s look at a few situations, and take as ‘homework’ thinking about how the other scenarios would play out.
+Let’s look at a few situation, and take as ‘homework’ thinking about how the other scenarios would play out.

 Visionaries as Achievers: Here the individual gets frustrated with the focus being so small and mundane as their individual performance.
 If they aren’t put on ‘big important’ projects quickly, they simply leave in pursuit of doing something truly ‘meaningful’.
 These folks tend to launch businesses that are about ‘the next Google’ and require venture capital.
 (After all, why wouldn’t someone else invest money if their wonderful ‘big idea’?)